-The Initial Program Capacity, the current allocation under the Interim Offering and the availability of the Designated Project Carve-Out within the Interim Offering is shown, by utility, in Table 1.
+The amount of Program capacity released in the Initial Offering and Second Offering, and the availability of the Designated Project Carve-Out within the Interim Offering is shown, by Utility, in Table 1.

 Table 1.
-Program Capacity and allocations available at program launch
+Newly Added Program Capacity by Stage